AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public_kernel_tail.md

 To facilitate the verification of read requests and streamline update requests, it is imperative to establish connections between update requests targeting the same storage slot.
 Moreover, the initial update request in a group must be associated with a public data snap to ensure the dataset has evolved from the correct value.

-A new field, prev_counter, is introduced to the update requests to signify whether it possesses a previous snap or update request.
+A new field, _prev_counter_, is introduced to the update requests to signify whether it possesses a previous snap or update request.
 This is accomplished through the following steps:

 1. For each non-empty public data snap: